Europe

 We wanted to be respectful, so we googled the rules.
 We weren’t rude, and we didn’t stare.
 During our visit, we saw only open and closed windows.

-Down one street, we saw a group of young dudes with different goals for the night other than saying we had walked through the Red Light District.
+Down one street, we saw a group of young dudes with different goals for the night, other than saying they had walked through the Red Light District.

 Coffee Shops in Amsterdam